Can mice climb beds? Yes.

 I do not blame you, I was the same when I first heard mice in the attic!

 Having mice in your house will freak you out, but it is widespread.
-Usually, mice will want to stay away from humans and will only explore your house as you sleep.
-Keep in mind that mice are only interested in:
+Usually, mice will want to stay away from humans and only explore your home as you sleep.
+Keep in mind that mice are only interested in the following:

-Your house offers all 3 of these things, but you need to be aware of them so you can use them to your advantage.
+Your house offers all 3 of these things, but you need to be aware of them to use them to your advantage.

 Remove easy access to food.
-Reduce places that mice can hide in your house.
+Reduce places where mice can hide in your house.
 If mice see little food and little protection, they will not stick around.
 If you have a cat, the mice will know and will reduce the possibility of infestation.

-You may have small children, so you will also need to replicate the steps above to ensure their room is just as safe from mice invasion.
+You may have small children, so you must replicate the steps above to ensure their room is just as safe from mice invasion.
 It is one thing being afraid of mice getting into your bed, but I was more worried about mice getting into my son’s bed!

-The tips above will help you avoid being woken up by a mouse chewing on your feet, but I am sure you are still concerned, so that I will leave you with this question:
+The tips above will help you avoid being woken up by a mouse chewing on your feet, but I am sure you are still concerned, so I will leave you with this question:

 If you were a mouse, would you climb onto something that has a human on and risk your life?

 Sleep tight, and don’t let the mice bite.